DaniGuardiola/vscode-typeskip/README.md

 ![A demo of the commands](images/commands.gif)

-In the status bar, you can see the current state, toggle it, and quickly jump to the opacity setting.
+In the status bar, you can see the current state, toggle it, and quickly adjust the opacity.

 ![A demo of the status bar](images/status-bar.gif)